Therapeutic Driving Instructor

 - Create a portal and purchase a PATH Intl Professional Level Membership

-- Audit a PATH Intl. on-site Driving Instructor workshop OR attend a Demo Only workshop prior to starting your teaching hours (optional but recommended)
+- Optional, but recommended to audit a PATH Intl. on-site Driving Instructor workshop OR attend a Demo Only workshop prior to starting your teaching hours

 - Submit a completed Driving Instructor Equine Management Skills Checklist